Republic (Plato): Book VIII (543a–569c)

+Book IX (571a–592b)

 In parallel to this, Socrates considers the individual or soul that corresponds to each of these regimes.

-He describes how an aristocrat may become weak or detached from political and material affluence, and how his son will respond to this by becoming overly ambitious.The timocrat in turn may be defeated by the courts or vested interests; his son responds by accumulating wealth in order to gain power in society and defend himself against the same predicament, thereby becoming an oligarch.
+He describes how an aristocrat may become weak or detached from political and material affluence, and how his son will respond to this by becoming overly ambitious.
+The timocrat in turn may be defeated by the courts or vested interests; his son responds by accumulating wealth in order to gain power in society and defend himself against the same predicament, thereby becoming an oligarch.
 The oligarch's son will grow up with wealth without having to practice thrift or stinginess, and will be tempted and overwhelmed by his desires, so that he becomes democratic, valuing freedom above all.
 The democratic man is torn between tyrannical passions and oligarchic discipline, and ends up in the middle ground: valuing all desires, both good and bad.
 The tyrant will be tempted in the same way as the democrat, but without an upbringing in discipline or moderation to restrain him.
 Therefore, his most base desires and wildest passions overwhelm him, and he becomes driven by lust, using force and fraud to take whatever he wants.
 The tyrant is both a slave to his lusts, and a master to whomever he can enslave.

 Socrates points out the human tendency to be corrupted by power leads down the road to timocracy, oligarchy, democracy and tyranny.
 From this, he concludes that ruling should be left to philosophers, who are the most just and therefore least susceptible to corruption.
 This "good city" is depicted as being governed by philosopher-kings; disinterested persons who rule not for their personal enjoyment but for the good of the city-state (polis).
 The philosophers have seen the "Forms" and therefore know what is good.
 They understand the corrupting effect of greed and own no property and receive no salary.
-They also live in sober communism, eating and sleeping together.